How would “getting the most” be defined for your solar power system?

 This prime location is limited on most any property.
 Hence a larger solar system will most often have a higher proportion of the panels on a roof with less attractive exposure to the sun.

-NB – I cringle when seeing solar panels installed on a north-facing roof – not a good investment.
+NB – I cringe when seeing solar panels installed flat on a north-facing roof – not a good investment.
 Consider new south-facing structures or ground installations instead or forego more panels.
+The one exception is using reverse tilt racking which points panels to the south on a north-facing roof.
+Very few contractors offer these, and I only recommended them on a back roof, as they do not result in the most attractive-looking array.
+They are more susceptible to damage in a wind storm.

 A third way for getting the most is to look at higher efficiency panels on a south roof before installing east or west-facing panels.
 This is an economic decision that could lead to better returns, depending on the price of the higher efficiency panels.